mellaurie/tone/pages/02.april-2020/04.u4/02.topic-1/section.md

 | Feedback           | Final judgement                                                                      | Return to material                                                    |
 | Frame of Reference | Sometimes normative (comparing each student against all others); sometimes criterion | Always criterion (evaluating students according to the same criteria) |

+*Table from [Wikipedia](https://en.wikipedia.org/wiki/Formative_assessment#cite_note-11) citing Charting your course: How to prepare to teach more effectively, Atwood, 2000.*

 ### Alignment in Course Design
 An important part of course design is checking that there is alignment between assessments and learning outcomes.
 If your learning outcome asks students to compare two theories, for example, how do they show you they can do that?
 Often instructors will have their assessments in mind before they write their learning outcomes.
 Whatever process you have, make sure that your course learning outcomes are assessed in your assignments.
 Try to include these connections in your syllabus, as in the example below: